RealDotNetDave/dotNetTips.Utility/README.md

 Microsoft MVP

 # Version 2018.1.15.0
-Added new collection types: ConcurrentHashSet, DistinctConcurrentBag Added disposing of dispsable items in a collection to DisposeFields.
+Added new collection types: ConcurrentHashSet, DistinctConcurrentBag.
+Added disposing of dispsable items in a collection to DisposeFields.